robcarver17/skipperman/docs/manually_adding_a_sailor.md

 If they have been registered with different days attending, that will also be higlighted.
 Click on `Use new data imported from latest file` to update Skipperman.

+Any other information on the registration form won't be pulled in, but any volunteers included will be identified and added.